doomlab/ViSe/README.md

 # Information

-See package vignette for function explanations.
+See package vignette for function explanations or check out our website.